 - Oral solution of 80 mg/mL lopinavir and 20 mg/mL ritonavir (brand name: Kaletra).

-If you are also taking the anti-HIV medicine didanosine (brand name: Videx; Videx EC):
+If you are also taking the HIV medicine didanosine (brand name: Videx; Videx EC):

-- You can take didanosine at the same time as Kaletra tablets, with food.
+- You can take didanosine at the same time as Kaletra tablets, without food.

 - You should take didanosine either 1 hour before or 2 hours after taking Kaletra oral solution.

-Always take Kaletra in combination with other anti-HIV medicines.
+Always take Kaletra in combination with other HIV medicines.

-If you take too much Kaletra, contact your local poison control center (1-800-222-1222) or go to the nearest hospital emergency room.
+If you take too much Kaletra, contact your health care provider or local poison control center (1-800-222-1222) right away or go to the nearest hospital emergency room.

 For more information on how to take Kaletra, see the FDA drug label from DailyMed.
 (DailyMed is a federal website that includes the most recent drug labels submitted to FDA.)